 Image source.
 Pixabay licence.

-USC Research Bank is the official repository of USC publications.
+UniSC Research Bank is the official repository of UniSC publications.
 The Google search algorithm favours repository results and will put them towards the top of a search results list.
 Please ensure that all of your publications are entered into the database.

-The USC Herbarium collection forms the basis for a reference collection of plants growing in our region and provides a significant resource for the University of the Sunshine Coast and regional community.
-Work conducted on the collation and recording of this collection is being undertaken by USC staff and students.
+The UniSC Herbarium collection forms the basis for a reference collection of plants growing in our region and provides a significant resource for the University of the Sunshine Coast and regional community.
+Work conducted on the collation and recording of this collection is being undertaken by UniSC staff and students.